Gilbert Koomson

-Gilbert Koomson (born 9 September 1994) is a Ghanaian professional footballer who plays as a forward or winger for Eliteserien club Sandefjord.
+Gilbert Koomson (born 9 September 1994) is a Ghanaian professional footballer who plays as a forward or winger for Iraq stars league team Duhok SC.

 Club career

 Koomson was born in Accra, Ghana.
 He played for BEC Tero Sasana in the Thai FA Youth Cup and also being call to Ghana national under-17 team.

 Previously, he spent time in the Ajax Accra F.C. in Ghana.
 Stoke City called him to go on trial but he had a problem with a visa and thus was unable to earn a work permit.
 He came to Thailand to improve his career of professional footballer under the guidance and recommendation from BEC Tero Sasana Technical Director Peter Butler, (Ex West Ham United) who was coaching Koomson while he was guest coaching at the Manchester City academy in Accra Ghana.

 Koomson went to European football when signing for Sogndal in Norway.
 After two seasons at Sogndal, Koomson signed for Brann ahead of the 2018 season.